 Fever is one of the first symptoms in both dogs and horses and will manifest itself as a significant increase in temperature.

-Both dogs and horses may suffer with mucus running from their nose and/or mouth.
+Both dogs and horses may suffer from mucus running from their nose and/or mouth.

 Both may quickly lose their appetite and go off all food.